 duke energy corp (DUK) Key Developments

-Duke Energy Corporation Announces Unaudited Consolidated Earnings Results for the Second Quarter and Six Months Ended June 30, 2015; Reaffirms Earnings Guidance for the Year 2015
+Duke Energy Corporation Reports Unaudited Consolidated Earnings Results for the Second Quarter and Six Months Ended June 30, 2015; Reaffirms Earnings Guidance for the Year 2015

-Based upon results through the first quarter, the company remains on track to achieve its 2015 adjusted diluted earnings guidance range of $4.55 to $4.75 per share.
+The company reaffirms to achieve its 2015 adjusted diluted earnings guidance range of $4.55 to $4.75 per share.